May 06, 2018 • ☕️☕️ 9 min read

 Archiving a Repo: There comes a time when you may want to deprecate a repo, move a repo into a monorepo, or just not want any further activity.
 Previously, you had to decide whether to just unwatch the repo or just delete it entirely.
 Archiving a repo now allows you to make it read-only so that links to previous issues/PRs still work and people can still view the readme/docs/etc but it’s clear that it’s frozen.

-And if you like this kind or writing and want to support that or my open source work, check if you'd want to donate to my Patreon.
-I'm trying to to this full time now!
+If you like this kind or writing and want to support that or my open source work, check if you’d want to donate to my Patreon.
+I’m trying to to this full time now!